applied-systems-biology/jipipe-website/content/documentation/standard-library/multi-parameter.md

 # Defining parameters

-Independent of the data source, you have to select which kind of algorithm the parameters should be generated for.
+Both data sources require you to determine which parameters should be created.
-If you are defining a single parameter, you can just input the parameters directly.

-If you are defining multiple parameters at once, create or generate additional rows.
+To do this, add parameters into the `Parameters` section (red box).

+For `Define multiple parameters`, there is an additional element (blue box) that contains a parameter table.
+Each row represents a parameter set, while a column represents a parameter type.
+Columns can be added by adding parameters into the `Parameters` section.

+{{% notice tip %}}
+You can leave the table empty.
+In this case, the parameters are extracted from the 'Parameters' section.
+{{% /notice %}}

 Select a table cell to open the parameter editor below the table.

 There are following buttons available: